Skip to main content

 Creating Service Elements

-Whether in object-oriented or procedural development, encapsulating functions makes code reusable and more maintainable.
+Whether in object-oriented or procedural development, encapsulating functions makes code reusable and maintainable.
 Through function encapsulation, commonly used or complex business logic can be isolated for convenient invocation and management.
-JitAi supports developers in defining custom business service functions through service elements.
+JitAi enables developers to define custom business service functions through service elements.

 Service elements are Python-based backend elements.
-Within service elements, developers can flexibly declare multiple service functions and effectively organize and manage complex business logic code through proper categorization of service functions.
-Developers can create multiple service elements in applications following the principles of high cohesion and low coupling, managing different service functions by category.
-For example: user services, order services, payment services, etc.
+Within service elements, developers can flexibly declare multiple service functions and effectively organize and manage complex business logic code through proper categorization.
+Developers can create multiple service elements in applications following the principles of high cohesion and low coupling, managing different service functions by category, such as user services, order services, or payment services.

-Developers locate Services in the element directory tree, click the + button on the right side, select Standard Service, fill in the service name in the popup dialog, and click Confirm to complete service creation and automatically enter the visual editor.
+To create a service element, locate Services in the element directory tree, click the + button on the right side, select Generic Service, fill in the service name in the popup dialog, and click Confirm to complete creation and automatically enter the visual editor.

-JitAi supports developers in creating multiple service functions within a single service element.
+JitAi enables developers to create multiple service functions within a single service element.

 Create Service Function

-Developers click the + New Function button on the left side of the service element editor, fill in the function name in the popup dialog, and click Confirm to complete function creation and automatically navigate to the function editor.
+To create a service function, click the + Create Function button on the left side of the service element editor, fill in the function name in the popup dialog, and click Confirm to complete function creation and automatically navigate to the function editor.

 When the visual editor cannot meet the needs of complex business logic orchestration, developers can switch to source code mode.
-For example: when needing to import dependency libraries, encapsulate helper utility functions, or use syntax and features not yet supported by the visual editor, source code mode provides greater flexibility and extensibility.
+For example, when you need to import dependency libraries, encapsulate helper utility functions, or use syntax and features not yet supported by the visual editor, source code mode provides greater flexibility and extensibility.

 Edit Service Functions in Source Code Mode

-For detailed internal structure of service elements, refer to the Custom Business Services reference documentation.
+For detailed information about the internal structure of service elements, refer to the Custom Business Services reference documentation.

 Developers sometimes need to use mature third-party libraries to improve development efficiency and code quality.
-JitAi supports developers in modifying the requirements.txt file to add new dependency libraries.
+JitAi allows developers to modify the requirements.txt file to add new dependency libraries.

 Add Third-Party Dependencies

-Developers need to switch the element directory tree to Source Code view, locate the requirements.txt file and add new dependency libraries to the file, then click the Save button to directly import packages from these dependency libraries in service functions.
+To add dependencies, switch the element directory tree to Codes view, locate the requirements.txt file and add new dependency libraries to the file, then click the Save button.
+After saving, you can directly import packages from these dependency libraries in service functions.

 When a JitAi application uses API authorization elements to expose service functions externally, another JitAi application can use Cross-App Service elements to access those authorized functions, enabling cross-application service function calls.
-This calling method is limited to between JitAi applications; if the caller is not a JitAi application, it still needs to use the API authorization element SDK calling method.
+This calling method is limited to communication between JitAi applications; if the caller is not a JitAi application, it must use the API authorization element SDK calling method.

 Create Cross-App Service